bridge-protocol/bridge-protocol-documentation/docs/extension-managing.md

 ---
 id: extension-managing
-title: Security and Backup
+title: Security, Backup and Sync
-sidebar_label: Security and Backup
+sidebar_label: Security, Backup and Sync
 ---

 All security and backup options can be found in the dropdown menu accessed from the icon in the upper right corner of the Bridge Passport.
 Using these options the user can export, lock, and unload their passport.